- Murder and Homicide

 Mr Walmsley also represents individuals facing allegations in connection with their conduct and competence, particularly in the spheres of medicine and healthcare.
 Known for his attention to detail and an ability to rapidly assimilate complex material, Mr Walmsley is able to quickly identify and analyse the critical issues in a case.
 Having a varied and wide-ranging practice, Mr Walmsley is instructed by both the prosecution and the defence.

 Prior to joining 7 Harrington Street Chambers, Mr Walmsley was a partner in a Legal 500 firm with a “formidable reputation” in criminal law and was instructed as a solicitor-advocate in their most serious cases.
 Previously, Mr Walmsley practised as a duty solicitor in an award-winning London human rights firm and advised on a range of legal issues.
 As a result of his time in private practice, Mr Walmsley has a thorough understanding of the pressures and difficulties that impact upon instructing solicitors.

-R v Paterson EWCA Crim 1625: Led Junior in the high profile and unprecedented trial of the surgeon convicted of carrying out unnecessary operations on patients.
+R v Paterson EWCA Crim 1625: Led Junior in the high profile and unprecedented trial of a surgeon convicted of carrying out unnecessary operations on patients.
 The case concluded in the Court of Appeal following a reference by the Attorney General.
-As an acknowledgement of his work in this case Mr. Walmsley was awarded a 'red bag' by Nicholas Johnson QC.
+As an acknowledgement of his work in this case Mr. Walmsley was awarded a ‘red bag’ by Nicholas Johnson QC.

 Royal College of Nursing (2016): Completed a secondment to the Royal College of Nursing Legal Department, which provided invaluable experience of professional regulation from a unique perspective.
 Instructed to appear in the full range of proceedings, including, Investigating Committee hearings, Conduct and Competence Committees, and a Coroner’s Inquest.